Transportation

 - Roominess – oh the leg room! and plus you can get up and walk around to the lounge cars, viewing cars, dining cars – and hopefully one day soon in the U.S. – gym cars.

 - Noise level.
 They are generally quite quiet (and kids running up and down the aisle get lectures.)
-I sleep well on trains, and better yet, I write well on trains.
+Depending on the size of the recliners, one can sleep well on trains, and better yet, write well.
+They can make for a good office.

 - No bag security check!